-Scott Talevich is an emerging leader and expert in Infrastructure as Code.
-His work has largely focused on best practices around DevOps and Systems Configuration with a focus on automating IT Workloads.
-He has been responsible for the successful migration and adoption of IaC through multiple fortune 1000 deliveries resulting in increased organizational efficiency, decreased release risk, and reduced website downtime and customer impact.
+Scott Talevich is an emerging leader and expert in Infrastructure as Code (IaC).
+His work has largely focused on best practices around DevOps and systems configuration with a focus on automating IT workloads.
+He has led the successful migration and adoption of IaC through multiple fortune 1000 deliveries resulting in increased organizational efficiency, decreased release risk, and reduced website downtime and customer impact.

 Xentaurs: What is your philosophy on Digital Transformation?

-Scott Talevich: In order to succeed at implementing Infrastructure as Code in a consistent, standardized and usable manner IT Infrastructure organizations need to adopt the ways in which Software teams develop, build, test, store and deploy code.
+Scott Talevich: To succeed at implementing Infrastructure as Code in a consistent, standardized and usable manner, IT Infrastructure organizations need to adopt the ways in which software teams develop, build, test, store, and deploy code.
 At Xentaurs we call this Infrastructure Engineering.
-In addition, the choice of tools is paramount in determining the capabilities and elegance of Infrastructure deployment systems and the manageability of the infrastructure codebase itself.
-At the heart of this are Deployment Orchestration and Variable Management systems.
-Selecting the right tools allows an organization to make modular, standardized and re-usable templates and scripts, reducing code sprawl and boosting productivity.
+In addition, the choice of tools is paramount in determining the capabilities and elegance of infrastructure deployment systems and the manageability of the infrastructure codebase itself.
+At the heart of this are deployment orchestration and variable management systems.
+Selecting the right tools allows an organization to make modular, standard, and re-usable templates and scripts, reducing code sprawl and boosting productivity.

 What is the most misunderstood aspect of this technology?

 Infrastructure as Code offers such efficiency improvements that it benefits everyone in the organization.
 IT Infrastructure teams have more time to work on new projects and tackle the technical debt they normally can’t resolve.
-Self-Service deployments allow Software Engineering teams to produce quality code in less time.
-Faster time to market for new products and features benefits Software Engineering teams, Product Owners, Sales teams, and eventually customer retention.
-Less Production outages and defects help everyone in the organization from the executives on down.
+Self-service deployments allow software engineering teams to produce quality code in less time.
+Faster time to market for new products and features benefits several groups: software engineering teams, product owners, sales teams, and customers.
+Fewer production outages and defects help everyone in the organization from the executives on down.

 Name one outstanding fact that should blow your mind regarding this technology.